AllenNeuralDynamics/openscope-experimental-launcher/docs/source/launcher_metadata.rst

 - **processed_parameters.json**
   - The unified parameter file used for the experiment, including all overrides and runtime prompts.
-  - This is the canonical input for all post-processing tools.
+  - This is the canonical input for all post-acquisition tools.

 - **launcher_metadata.json**
   - Metadata about the launcher, including: